Get MTD for Income Tax ready

 Key takeaways

-• Implement a structured, step-by-step approach to chasing late payments, starting with a polite written reminder and escalating through phone calls, late fees, and formal legal action only if earlier steps fail.
+• Chase late payments with a structured approach, starting with a polite reminder.
+Escalate through phone calls, late fees, and legal action only when earlier steps fail.

-• Include clear payment terms, late fee policies, and statutory interest rights in every contract upfront, as clients who understand the consequences of late payment from the start are more likely to pay on time.
+• Use clear payment terms, late fee policies, and statutory interest rights in every contract.
+Clients who understand the consequences of paying late from the start are more likely to pay on time.

 What are outstanding invoices?

 An outstanding invoice is a bill you've sent to a customer that hasn't been paid yet.
-It includes all unpaid invoices, whether the payment deadline has passed or not.
+It covers all unpaid invoices, whether the payment deadline has passed or not.

 Outstanding invoices are a normal part of business.
-Recent findings show that 65% of companies on average receive their payments late.
+Research from the Institute of Chartered Accountants in England and Wales (ICAEW) shows that 65% of companies on average receive their payments late.
 They become a problem when customers don't pay on time.
 This can squeeze your cash flow and make it harder to cover your own costs.

 Common reasons invoices stay unpaid: